2 Kings 18 – Hezekiah’s Reign; Assyria’s Threat

 a.
 But they held their peace and answered him not a word: They didn’t try to argue with the Rabshakeh.
 Often, it is useless – if not dangerous – to try and match wits with this demonic logic.
 It is almost always better to keep silent and trust God, instead of trying to win an argument with Satan or his servants.

 i.
 “Silence is our best reply to the allegations and taunts of our foes.
 Be still, O persecuted soul!
 Hand over thy cause to God.
 It is useless to argue, even in many cases to give explanations.
 Be still, and commit thy cause to God.”
 (Meyer, on Isaiah)

 c.
 Came to Hezekiah with their clothes torn: Though they were silent, they were still deeply affected by this attack.
-They had the same experience Paul described in 2 Corinthians 4:8-9: 2 We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed.
-Thing were hard, but the battle was not lost yet.
+They had the same experience Paul described in 2 Corinthians 4:8-9: We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed.
+Things were hard, but the battle was not yet lost.

 ©2018 David Guzik – No distribution beyond personal use without permission